Bobcats Give Back, 2026

-REDUCE, REUSE, RETURN
+REDUCE, REFUSE, REUSE, RETURN

 Learn how you can get involved in the unique move-out program leading the charge for sustainable resource recovery at Texas State University.

-Spring 2026 dates May 4th-May 13th
+Spring 2026 dates: May 4th - May 13th

 Residential Hall Lobbies & Common Areas